qaisjp/comm2-report/chapters/4-impl/3000-extras/8500-pkg-upload.md

   );
 }
 ```
-: `ResourceViewService.createPackage` creates a new package for the resource currently being viewed.
+: `ResourceViewService.createPackage` creates a new package for the resource currently being viewed. {#lst:complex-rxjs-result}